 The next day I saw a female (probably gravid) and a more colorful male.
 The female held her position while I snuck up on her, took photos, and then backed away.
 The male wasn't so sanguine; it first did some push-ups to try to impress me I guess, and then scrambled away behind the rock.
 I was more impressed with its pretty colors than with its push-ups, I must say.

-A couple of days after that, further north, I found another thriving population of Tawny Dragons on another rocky hillside hike.
+A couple of days after that, further north, I found another thriving population of Swift Rock Dragons on another rocky hillside hike.
 The first two pictured are females, and the rest are males (but you knew that by now, right?).

 - Cogger, H. G. 2014.
 Reptiles & Amphibians of Australia, Seventh Edition

 - Wilson, S. and Swan, G. 2017.
 A Complete Guide to Reptiles of Australia, Fifth Edition